Nakbe: Research on quarries at Nakbe

 The limestone quarries of Nakbe were a significant facet of the research done by The RAINPEG group.
 Research of the quarries is of considerable importance because understanding of Mayan quarries, a prevalent aspect of the Mayan culture, is lacking.
 Excavations recovered 23 stone tools that were used to cut the limestone blocks.
 These tools consisted of bifacial picks and axes, hammerstones, and flake cores that were made of chert.
 Archaeologists made replicas of these tools to use in experimenting with the cutting and shaping of limestone blocks.
 By studying the evidence of wear and polish of the tools along with the cut marks on quarry walls, researchers were able to determine how these tools were used and what kind of handles were attached.
 They made longhandled picks which they used to cut the limestone from the bedrock.
 Then they used the stone axes to cut and form the block the way they wanted.
-The results of these experiments have showed that chert was a very effective and durable stone to use for the cutting of limestone and other materials.
+These experiments showed that chert was a very effective and durable stone to use for the cutting of limestone and other materials.
 Excavations and research at Nakbe gives us a better understanding of the techniques that the Maya used to construct some of the most extraordinary structures of ancient times and the complications they had to endure along the way.